 About the wine:

-Already supple and crisp, it already has all the makings of a great wine but is still holding back.
+Already supple and crisp, it already has all the makings of a great wine but is not quite there yet.
 This wine is no exception to the rule that you have to be patient with it.

 About the estate:

 This is the most famous château in the Palette appellation, where the Rougier family has been shaping its style for nearly two centuries.
-The 25 hectares of vineyards are situated at an altitude of about 200 meters, on a north-facing slope that shields them from the intense sun and the mistral wind.
-But the estate’s true treasure is undoubtedly its many very old vines, meticulously tended through sustainable viticulture, for which official organic certification has been pending since 2018.
-The wine, aged in vaulted cellars carved into the rock by the Grand Carmelite monks of Aix in the 16th century, is often underestimated in its youth.
+The 25 hectares of vineyards are located at an altitude of about 200 meters, on a north-facing slope that shields them from the intense sun and the mistral.
+But the estate’s true treasure is undoubtedly its many very old vines, carefully tended through sustainable viticulture practices; the estate has been in the process of obtaining official organic certification since 2018.
+The wine, aged in vaulted cellars carved into the rock by the Grands Carmes monks of Aix in the 16th century, is often underappreciated in its youth.
 After a few years of aging, all the vintages—including the rosés—reveal admirable complexity and depth.
 It is therefore best to keep the bottles in the cellar for a while, even if the impatient among us might disagree.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France